 Partner TechTips are similar to editorial TechTips, but they're vendor-written advertorial.
 The maximum word count for a Partner TechTip is 750 words.
 Here's an example.

 Case Studies/Product Reviews

-In both cases, the titles are to be like this example: "Case Study (or Product Review): Bytware's [name of product]."
+In both cases, the titles should include both the vendor name and product name.
 Then, write a deck that indicates something about the case study or product review (e.g., "This Java-based solution provides fast, low-cost iSeries GUI access and native SCS printing over the Web.").
 Word count varies, so check with your editor.
 You may also include a screen shot or two if they are relevant to the article.
 Click here to see an example.

 The Elements of an Article

-Once we've approved your article idea, we'll provide you with a deadline for delivery of your draft.
+Once we've approved your article idea, we'll provide you with a deadline for delivery of your draft (typically, one month in advance of the planned publication date).
 Please do not miss your deadline.
 We schedule publication dates months in advance, and a missed deadline presents large problems!

 When you submit your draft, it should be complete and should include all required elements in this order:

 - A title of about 12 words

 - A deck—A catchy, descriptive sentence of up to 30 words to entice the reader into the article